 About

 I became interested in informatics while developing an interactive web-based health facility mapping tool as a system support assistant using the geospatial data of Dhaka city corporation with a multi-disciplinary team after joining an international health research organization (icddr,b) in 2013.
-The aim was to present information on the health facilities’ location and services through a central web portal for public use to improve findability.
-The project was well-received by the stakeholders, and I was excited to see how computing systems can transform information into action and benefit society.
+The aim was to present the location and services of the health facilities through a central web portal for public use, improving findability.
+The project was well-received by stakeholders, and I was excited to see how computing systems can transform information into action and benefit society.

-For the next few years, I was engaging in developing and maintaining nationwide web-based health information systems that provide insights into the health indicators of Bangladesh.
-These systems and dashboards depend on data pipelines, enabling the Government to track program performance via web portal.
+For the next few years, I was engaged in developing and maintaining a nationwide Routine Health Information System (RHIS) that provides insights into the health indicators of Bangladesh.
+These systems and dashboards rely on data pipelines, enabling the Government to track program performance and make evidence-based decisions.